Openmesh-Network/core-validator-poc/README.md

-# Xnode Validator Proof of Concept
+# Openmesh Core Validator Proof of Concept

 This project implements a proof of stake blockchain that validates mock exchange transactions.